-- 1.4 In exercising its licensing functions, once its discretion is engaged, the Licensing Authority will primarily focus on the direct impact of the licensable activities taking place at the licensed premises on members of the public living, working or engaged in normal activity who may be affected by the activities. - 1.5 The aims of this Statement of Licensing Policy include: - a) Helping to encourage and support a strong and inclusive society that balances the rights of individuals and their communities; and - b) Integrating the Licensing Authority's aims and objectives with other initiatives and strategies that will help to: - reduce crime and disorder, and the fear of crime; - ensure the safety of the public engaging in licensable activities - encourage tourism and cultural diversity; - reduce alcohol misuse; - encourage the self sufficiency of local communities; and - reduce the burden of unnecessary regulation on business. - 1.6 This Statement of Licensing Policy does not seek to undermine the right of any individual to apply under the terms of the Act for a variety of permissions and to have such an application considered on its individual merits, where the Licensing Authority's discretion has been engaged.
+- 1.4 In exercising its licensing functions, once its discretion is engaged, the Licensing Authority will primarily focus on the direct impact of the licensable activities taking place at the licensed premises on members of the public living, working or engaged in normal activity who may be affected by the activities. - 1.5 The aims of this Statement of Licensing Policy include: - a) Helping to encourage and support a strong and inclusive society that balances the rights of individuals and their communities; and - b) Integrating the Licensing Authority's aims and objectives with other initiatives and strategies that will help to: - reduce crime and disorder, and the fear of crime; - ensure the safety of the public engaging in licensable activities - encourage tourism and cultural diversity; - reduce alcohol misuse by individuals and reduce harms from excessive alcohol consumption which can lead to short and long term injury or harm - encourage the self sufficiency of local communities; and - reduce the burden of unnecessary regulation on business. - 1.6 This Statement of Licensing Policy does not seek to undermine the right of any individual to apply under the terms of the Act for a variety of permissions and to have such an application considered on its individual merits, where the Licensing Authority's discretion has been engaged.